Since 1935, the MIT sailing pavilion has been where thousands in the Boston area have learned and perfected sailing and racing on the Charles River.

 Registration is complete upon receipt of all required documents and payment

-- Registrations cancelled by June 10 will be refunded minus a $50 processing fee.
+- Registrations cancelled up to 10 days before the start of camp will be refunded minus a $50 processing fee.

-- Registrations cancelled after June 10 will not receive a refund.
+- Registrations cancelled after 10 days before the start of camp will not receive a refund.

 The Charles River Sailing Academy is open to any and all entrants,limited only by number, age, grade level, and/or gender.

 REGISTRATION FORM Summer 2018

 Charles River Sailing Academy LLC is a summer sailing camp for kids aged 10-16, that is run out of the MIT Sailing Pavilion in Cambridge, MA.
 The program uses Tech Dinghies and 420s.
 Program dates: June 18-August 24, 2018.
 The standard work day is 8:30am-4:30pm; camp runs 9am-4pm.

 Our goal is to create lifelong sailors out of each of our summer campers.
 We are seeking highly motivated and enthusiastic individuals with a strong background in leadership, teaching, and sailing skills.
 Instructors are responsible for leading campers in engaging activities that help develop self-confidence, self-esteem and provide an overall fantastic summer camp experience.
 Staff will be responsible for ensuring the health and safety of all camp participants, and facilitate groups and individuals in a manner that is consistent with the mission and philosophy of CRSA.
 CRSA believes that summer sailing should be fun and challenging and we want to empower our campers with confidence and freedom that the sport of sailing can provide.

 Full-time positions (40 hrs/wk) are available from June 18 – August 24.
 We would consider partial summer employment for qualified candidates.